bring/developer-site/content/api/modify-delivery/index.md

   their way to the recipient.
 Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
-We support domestic and cross border shipments in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark.
+We support domestic and cross border shipments in Norway, Sweden and Denmark.
+Do note however, that there are limitations to our services in Sweden and Denmark.
-  Detailed overview for our services can be found below.
+  Detailed overview of our services can be found below.

 information:
   - title: Authentication